 13. Create an online quiz that builds interest and curiosity in the Tarot (e.g. what Tarot card are you?).
 Make sure you include a link to your website.

-14. Write an eBook on Tarot to showcase your knowledge.
+14. Write an eBook on Tarot to showcase your knowledge and attract subscribers to your email list.

-15. Start your own Tarot radio show and bring on guests and offer free mini Tarot readings.
+15. Start your own Tarot podcas.t Bring on guests and offer free mini Tarot readings.

 16. Get listed on a group buy website like Groupon or Living Social.